nutanpurohit/Flight-Offers-API/README.md

-# a Flight Search Form with Amadeus API
+#  Flight Search Form with Amadeus API

-# Created /offers endpoint for Flight offers from origin to destination within given timeline by user
+## Created /offers endpoint for Flight offers from origin to destination within given timeline by user

 ## Run